sitBLR-Workshop/Q1-2026/exercises/ex0/README.md

 # Getting started

 In this exercise, you will chose your mode of interaction with the AI Core services.
-You can either use our UI the SAP AI Launchpad, the Bruno API client or our Jupyter Notebook and VSCode to work through the following exercises.
+We recommend to use our UI the SAP AI Launchpad to work through the following exercises.

 Either way you will experience how to evaluate and optimize prompts using the AI Core services for prompt optimization and evaluation based on a demo scenario.